LivelyCarpet87/JavaLikeRockstar/README.md

 >Adam.had(int i, Rockstar a)

-Adds the inputed Rockstar object to the slot I of array. **Please note arrays start at 1.**
+Adds the inputed Rockstar object to the slot I of ArrayList. **Please note arrays start at 1 due to manipulation in the method.**

 >Adam.had_a(Rockstar a)